TYPES OF WINDOW AND STORE DISPLY

 all four sides so that merchandise can be viewed from all directions.
 Lighting

-is a problem in an island window since lights will be visible from every
+is a problem in lights

 e.
 Shadow box: It is a small